50+ [REAL-TIME] CSS3 Interview Questions and Answers

 Ans:

 CSS specificity determines which styles take precedence when multiple conflicting styles are applied to an element.
-It is calculated based on the combination of selectors used to target an element.
-The more specific a selector is, the higher its specificity value and the more precedence it has over other conflicting styles.
+It is determined by combining the selectors that are used to target an element.
+A selector’s specificity value increases with its level of specificity, giving it greater precedence over competing styles.
+Specificity is crucial for resolving conflicts between stylesheets and ensuring that the intended styles are applied as expected.

 42. What is the difference between pseudo-classes and pseudo-elements in CSS3?